top of page

 “Moving in a new direction helps you find a New Purpose.”

 I rate the book 10.
-It is a small book with a simple story and universal values, provoking reflection.
-It's a book for one evening, but it brings so much to life, inspires, and allows you to look at changes differently.
+It is a small position with a simple story and universal values.
+It's a book for one evening, but it brings so much to life, inspires, provokes reflection, and allows you to look at changes differently.

 6. A few words about the author of the book, Dr. Spencer Johnson